adrichem/SpecFlowUsageCounter/README.md

 # BindingAnalyzerApp

-Reports which SpecFlow step definition are not used ny any .feature files.
+Reports which SpecFlow step definitions are not used by any .feature file.
 Supports Given, When, Then and StepDefinition attributes.

 Usage: